deweyvm/gleany/README.md

 The library contains utilities to ease game making, such as:

+- simplified interface for creating and managing OpenGL shaders and offscreen buffers
+- less painful/rigid functions and semantics for drawing 2D sprites
 - crash reporting and hardware diagnostics
 - simple audio management and playback
 - resource loading